Why should I sign in?

 - How do I read reviews of an item?

 Search for the book you need.
 If there is more than one edition and/or an electronic copy of the book, LibrarySearch will group these together into one result.
-Click on the View n versions on the right of the title to see all editions.
-Locate the edition you need, then choose Find & Request to find out where it is located, the classmark and if it is available to borrow.
+Click on View multiple versions to see all editions.
+Locate the edition you need, then choose Find & Request to find out where it is located, the classmark and whether it is available to borrow.

 The quickest way to find a journal is to search for the title, then on the left-hand side of your results, choose Journals underneath the Resource Type heading.
 Alternatively, you can choose Advanced Search and select Journal Title from the first drop down menu.
 If online access is available, click on View Online to open the eLibrary window.
 If you require the print version, click on Find & Request to find out which library holds the journal and the available years.

-Remember to check the Due Date column to find out when your book is now due.
-If the due date has not changed, then it has not been possible to renew the book.
-This could be because another person has reserved the book or you have fines exceeding £10.
-You can contact the Library to find out more information.
+Take note of the Status Column, which initially indicates whether your book is renewable or not.
+After renewing check the Due Date column to find out when your book is now due.
+The Status column will also indicate Success for a renewed book or Renew not allowed.
+If the renewal wasn’t successful this could be because another person has reserved the book or you have fines exceeding £10.
+You can contact the Library for more information.

 Please note: reservations can only be placed if the book is on loan to someone else.

-The link for staff and postgraduate research students to place an Inter-Library Loan request is located at the bottom of every LibrarySearch webpage.
-Selecting the Inter-Library Loan Request (Staff and PRGs only) will take you to the Voyager library page to sign in and place the request.
+The link for Cardiff University staff and students and Cardiff & the Vale/Velindre NHS staff to place an Inter-Library Loan request is located in the Quick Links and at the foot of every LibrarySearch webpage.
+Selecting Inter-Library Loan Request will take you to the Voyager library page to sign in and place the request.

-To transfer individual results to EndNote Web, click on the Find & Request, Details, or Reviews & Tags tab beneath the search result.
-Then click on Send to in the top right-hand corner of the window which opens.
-Choose EndNote Web from the drop down menu.
+- To export to EndNote Web choose EndNote Web from the drop down menu.
 EndNote Web will automatically open in a new window.
 Login to your EndNote Web account and you will see a message confirming the result has transferred.
 Click on My References in EndNote Web to see the result in your unfiled folder.